madetech/spree_abandoned_order/README.md

 ##Testing

-Be sure to bundle your dependencies and then create a dummy test app for the specs to run against.
+To run the tests, create a dummy Rails application and run the suite.

 ```shell
 bundle